GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

     `aws comprehend list-endpoints`
     :::

     Check for the endpoint named `emailclassifier`.
 When the `Status` attribute is set to `IN_SERVICE`, the classifier is ready for use.
-Make a note of the `EndpointArn` attribute for the `emailclassifier` endpoint that you created.
+Make a note of the `EndpointArn` attribute for the `emailclassifier` endpoint that you have created.
     This value will need to be set when you are deploying the classifier Lambda later on in the blueprint.

 6. Test the classifier using the following command: